methylDragon/coding-notes/Python 3/01 - Intro to Python 3.md

 print("Rawr")
 # Output: Rawr

-print("Rawr","Rar") # Comma appends with a space between each!
+print("Rawr","Rar") # Comma appends with a space between each by default!
 # Output: Rawr Rar

+print("Rawr","Rar",sep=", ") # You can change this default though!
+# Output: Rawr, Rar

 print("Rawr\nRar") # \n is a newline character!
 ''' Output: